top of page

 CLARENCE JONES – Lawyer and confidant to MLK, liaison to Malcolm X; smuggled Dr. King’s “Letter from a Birmingham Jail” out to the public.

-KATHLEEN KENNEDY-TOWNEND - Daughter of Attorney General RFK.
+KATHLEEN KENNEDY TOWNSEND – Daughter of Attorney General RFK.

 BERNICE KING – Daughter of Martin Luther King, Jr.